|

 for Today?
 Science 287 (5458): 1584-1585, 3 March 2000.

-a scientific research community working in recombinant DNA, addressed only
+research community working in recombinant DNA, addressed only the safety issues

-the safety issues of the technology and not ethical ones.
-Barinaga highlights
+of the technology and not ethical ones.
+Barinaga highlights the differences

-the differences in social concerns over genetic engineering back in 1975 and
+in social concerns over genetic engineering back in 1975 and now, along with

 -